natalieytan/aoc2022/README.md

 go run cmd/day<x>/main.go
 ```

-Solutions are run using inputs stored in `./inputs/`
+Solutions are run using inputs stored in `./inputs/` folder.
+- `/inputs` folder has been .gitignored to prevent github scraping of inputs.
+- Add input to folder in the format `/inputs/day<x>/part<y>.txt`

 ## Run Tests